-11. Sections 195C to 195F provide appropriate officers with certain search and seizure powers to prevent the dissipation of realisable property4 which may be used to satisfy a confiscation order made under Part 4.
-By section 195C(2), cash and exempt property may not be seized (see further paragraph 21).
-Section 195B sets out a number of pre-conditions for the exercise of the seizure powers under section 195C.
-The powers in sections 195C to 195F may only be exercised with "appropriate approval"5 (being prior approval from a lay magistrate, or if that is not practicable, approval from a senior officer), unless, in the circumstances, it is not practicable to obtain that approval before exercising the power.6
+14. Sections 195C to 195F provide appropriate officers with certain search and seizure powers to prevent the dissipation of realisable property6 which may be used to satisfy a confiscation order made under Part 4.
+By section 195C(2), cash and exempt property may not be seized (see further paragraph 23) unless the exempt property is a cryptoasset related item, the seizure of which is permitted under 145C(5A)7

-4 By section 231, realisable property is any free property held by the defendant, and any free property held by the recipient of a tainted gift.
+6 Under section 231, realisable property is any free property held by the defendant, and any free property held by the recipient of a tainted gift.
 See also sections 225 to 230.